niplav/site/considerations_on_cryonics.md

 	end

-Interestingly, this does not mean that the decision of whether to be cryonically preserved or not is then set in stone as soon as possible:
+Interestingly, this does not mean that the decision of whether to be cryogenically preserved or not is then set in stone as soon as possible:
-Cryonics memberships are very easy to cancel, in nearly all cases a simple email and a cessation of paying membership fees suffices.
+*Cryonics memberships are very easy to cancel*, very often a simple email and a cessation of paying membership fees suffices.
 Signing up for cryonics earlier protects against regression to the mean, which means apathy or lack of motivation towards cryonics, but does not protect against changing ones mind about cryonics: If one becomes convinced it's bullshit later, one can easily get out (much more easily than getting in).
 On the other hand, there might be a feeling of considerable sunk cost due to already paid membership fees and the acquired life insurance.

-It will be assumed that once one is signed up for cryonics, one stays signed up for it.
+In this analysis, it will be assumed that once one is signed up for cryonics, one stays signed up for it.

 <!--TODO: Image here-->